ydarias/xk6-nats/README.md

 Or you can check the [test](test) folder to see how to use the extension.

 ## License

-The original source code of this project belongs to [ydarias](https://github.com/ydarias) and has not been relased under any license.

 The source code of this project is released under the [MIT License](LICENSE).